smart-duck/veradco/README.md

 }
 ```

+Note: refer to the provided examples to develop a GRPC plugin or a Golang plugin.
+It is quite the same.

 ## Configuration

 The configuration defines the plugins to use and their configuration.
 Here is an example of a ConfigMap.